poke19962008/Today-Attendance/README.md

 # Today's Extension

 Simple easy to use iOS app extension, to have a quick look over your attendance.
-Tested over iPhone 7 running on iOS 10.3(beta) [requires Xcode 8.3 beta to run].
+Tested over iPhone 7 running on iOS 10.3(beta) [requires Xcode 8.3 beta].
 Thanks to [A2O](https://github.com/NihalSh/a2o) for providing the API.

 > This has been developed keeping user's privacy in mind.
 > No user credentials are saved on cloud or in any sort of database.